sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 #### Log message based detection
 At high level:
 1. This is a two step process.
-2. The process raising the event sends a sylog out.
+2. The process raising the event sends a sylog message out.
-3. A watcher scans all the messages emitted and parse/check for events of interest.
+3. A watcher scans all the syslog messages emitted and parse/check for events of interest.
-4. When matching message arises, raise the event
+4. When matching message arrives, raise the event

-Here you have code that raises the log and a scanner, who has the regex pattern for that log message to match.
+Here you have code that sends the log and a scanner, who has the regex pattern for that log message to match.
 Anytime the log messsage is changed the pattern has to be updated for the event to fire consistently across releases.

-Though this sounds like a redundant/roundabout way, this helps
+Though this sounds like a redundant/roundabout way, this helps as below.
-- For III party code, not owned by SONiC, this is the acceptable solution
+- For III party code, not owned by SONiC, this is an acceptable solution
-- For code that we own, a code update would take in the order of months to reach thousands of switches, but this approach can be applied instantly to every switch
+- For code that SONiC own, a code update would take in the order of months to reach thousands of switches, but this approach can be applied instantly to every switch
 - A new event addition could be as simple as copying couple of small files to a switch and a rsyslog/container restart.

 ##### Design at high level
 - Configure a rsyslog plugin as per process with rsyslog.d.
 - For logs raised by host processes, configure this plugin at host.
 - For logs raised by processes inside the container, configure for rsyslog.d running inside the container.
-- In this mode, there will be plugin processes running in host & in containers per process.
+- In this mode, there will be plugin processes running in host & in containers as one instance per process.
 - Provide the regex patterns to use for matching events as i/p to the plugin (*list of patterns for a process*).
 - Each plugin scans messasges **only** from a *single* process and matches only against patterns for that process.
 - For messages that match a pattern, retrieve parameters of interest and fire event using event generator.
+- The rsyslog plugin binary, which does the parsing & reporting is a single binary in host, shared/used by all plugins.
+- The rsyslog plugin binary being under host control, ensures a single/unified behavior across all.
+- The unit tests can use hardcoded log messages to validate regex.

 ![image](https://user-images.githubusercontent.com/47282725/157343412-6c4a6519-c27b-459b-896b-7875d8f952b8.png)

-#### Pros & Cons
+##### Pros & Cons

-##### Pro
+###### Pro
 1) This support is external to app, hence adapts well with III party applications, bgp, teamd, ...
 2) This feature can be added to released builds too, as all it takes is to copy two files into each container and restart rsyslogd in the container
 3) The regex for parsing being local to container, it supports any container upgrade transaparently.
-4) The rsyslog plugin can be a shared copy that the container can run from shared folder in host.
-This helps provide a overall control across all containers.
+4) The rsyslog plugin binary is maintained by host, hence provide a overall control across all containers.
-5) The data being structured and per schema, the nightly tests can ensure the data integrity across releases.
-6) The message parsing load is distributed as per container.
+5) The message parsing load is distributed as per container.
 Within a container parsing is done at the granularity of per process with no extra cost as rsyslogd already pre-parsed it per-process, *always*
-7) The regex file provides the unique identity for each event.
-The structured JSON data is easier for tools to parse.
-8) Being structured data, the apps are free to add more or less data elements across releases.
-Tools can be tolerant for missing or additional data, as use it if exists.
-9) Streaming telemetry support is already available

-### con:
+###### con:
 1) Two step process for devs, as for each new/updated log message ***for an event***, add/update regex as needed.
 Updating code directly to raise the event will help avoid this.
 2) The rsyslogd is *required*.
 It should be treated as critical process in each container.